CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 For reading, Swem recommends:
 * 5x15=75 minutes on the manual, until you can apply the theory without hesitation at 125wpm.
-* 2x30=60 minutes "practice new phrases and expedients" from advanced books.
+* 2x30=60 minutes "practice new phrases and expedients" from advanced books -- clearly doesn't apply until you've mastered the first book.

 I'd simplify that to alternating days.